tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ```

 The major feature of `IOL` when compared to the dynamic scopes is that
-it releases local references promptly when they are no longer needed,
+programmers can delete local references promptly when they are no
-and it does this by introducing a single scope.
-The programmer no
+longer needed, inside a single global scope.
+The programmer no longer
-longer has to be concerned with introducing too many or too few scopes.
+has to be concerned with introducing too many or too few scopes.

-Let us analyze this claims from closer. `IOL` introduces local
+`IOL` introduces local
 references as linear values.
 Operations that do not delete the value,
 like `reify`, now have to return a copy of it, and the operations which
 delete the value, like `deleteLocalRef`, produce no copy.
 This means
-both that references cannot be used after deleted (they can't be used
+both that references cannot be used after they are deleted (they can't be used
 more than once), and that the compiler will require them to be deleted
 eventually (they must be used at least once) when exceptions do not
 occur.
 When exceptions occur, `IOL` offers no means to catch them, which